-Available liquidity remained sound at 31.6% of operating revenues as of FY2015 and in-line with peers nationally.
-Available cash was also supported by unrestricted cash in the capital projects fund.
+Available liquidity remained sound at 43% of operating revenues (\$922 million) as of FY2016 and in-line with peers nationally.
+Available cash includes unrestricted liquidity in the capital projects fund (\$280.4 million).
 The county does not utilize cash flow notes or other liquidity measures to support operations.

-Debt and Pensions: Moderate Debt, and Sizable but Manageable Pension Burden
+Debt and Pensions: Moderate Debt and Sizable but Manageable Pension Burden